formaldemography/working_group/index.md

 - [Demographic Research: Special Collection on Formal Relationships](https://www.demographic-research.org/special/8/default.htm)
 - [Berkeley Formal Demography Workshop 2021](https://populationsciences.berkeley.edu/population-center/annual-workshop-on-formal-demography/berkeley-formal-demography-workshop-2021/)
 - [Ron Lee's essay 'Demography Abandons its Core'](https://u.demog.berkeley.edu/~rlee/papers/FormalDemog.pdf)
-- <a href="map.html">Here</a> is a map of locations/affiliations of sign-ups to date.
+- <a href="map.html">Here</a> is a map of locations/affiliations of sign-ups as of October 2021.
 We are very international!
 - (Past) <a href="iussp.html">Here</a> is a list of formal demography presentations at IUSSP 2021.